 This year the average person will spend 144 minutes on social media each day, posting about their favorite meals, popular meetups, political leanings, and, of course, their kids.
 More than 80% of parents are on social media, and most regularly post about their children, sharing photos, memories, locations, and other intimate details.

-In 2020, “sharenting,” the colloquial term for parents continually posting or oversharing information about their kids online, is prevalent, and it can come with dangerous consequences.
+Today, “sharenting,” the colloquial term for parents continually posting or oversharing information about their kids online, is prevalent, and it can come with dangerous consequences.

 What is Sharenting?